Somerset Family Adventures

 Channel Adventure

-Hire a paddle board, kayak or canoe at Channel Adventure at the Centre for Outdoor Activity & Community Hub (COACH) based in French Weir Park, Taunton.
+Hire a paddle board, kayak or canoe at Channel Adventure at the Centre for Outdoor Activity & Community Hub (COACH) based on Friarn Avenue, Bridgwater.
 Lessons are available too.

 Also, located in Minehead – skateboard, bike, scooter bodyboard, SUP hire.